Jay Kay

-Jay Kay (born Jason Luís Cheetham; 30 December 1969) is a British funk and alternative rock singer-songwriter.
-He is best known as the co-founder and lead vocalist of the acid jazz and funk band Jamiroquai, which was formed in 1992.
+Jason "Jay" Kay (born Jason Luís Cheetham; 30 December 1969) is a British singer and songwriter.
+In 1992, he co-founded the acid jazz and funk band Jamiroquai and still serves as their lead vocalist.
+As of 2017, the band had sold more than 26 million albums on international level.

+Outside music, Kay is known for his interest in luxury cars, and made appearances in the shows Top Gear and Fifth Gear.
+He has also contributed to environmental causes.
+Kay previously had a high-profile relationship with Denise van Outen.

 Early life

-Jay Kay was born Jason Luís Cheetham in Blackburn on 30 December 1969, the son of English cabaret singer Karen Kay and Portuguese guitarist Luís Saraiva.
-He did not meet his biological father until 2001.
-Kay's identical twin, David, died a few weeks after the two were born.
-Kay said in a 2010 interview that his mother raised him largely alone, which gave him "an itinerant childhood", half of which he spent "living in rural Suffolk and rural Devon".
-According to a 1997 article in the Lancashire Evening Telegraph, he moved to Manchester with his mother and step-father Mervyn Kay as a youngster from Blackburn.
-He often accompanied his mother at her performances, and later attended Oakham School in Oakham.
+Jay Kay was born Jason Luís Cheetham in Stretford, Lancashire, on 30 December 1969, to English cabaret singer Karen Kay and Portuguese guitarist Luís Saraiva.
+His parents split up, and he did not meet his biological father until he was about 28.
+His identical twin, David, died of brain damage a few weeks after the two were born, and makes him a twinless twin.
+Kay said in a 2010 interview that his mother raised him largely alone, and being that she was a cabaret singer, he had "an itinerant childhood", half of which he spent "living in rural Suffolk".
+Kay attended several boarding schools throughout his childhood, including in Devon as well as in Colchester.
+He often accompanied his mother at her performances.
+He and his mother would often travel to Las Vegas, Nevada, U.S. where she would perform.
+He was babysat by several cabaret members.
+He moved back to Manchester with his mother and step-father Mervyn Kay after briefly living in Blackburn as a youngster.
+When he was 13, he and his family moved to West Ealing, London.
+He moved out at the age of 16.
 At the age of 15, he was homeless and turned to small crimes to survive; he returned home after a false arrest and near-death experience, working as a break-dancer and soon pursuing a career in music.
-It was widely reported that he failed an audition to become a singer for the Brand New Heavies prior to forming his own band, though the Brand New Heavies denied the claim.
+It was reported that he failed an audition to become a singer for the Brand New Heavies before forming his own band, although the Brand New Heavies denied this.